This article is based on an Iran Watch report by the Wisconsin Project. The full report can be found here.

 The IR-1, based on a design provided by Khan, is the most widely deployed centrifuge in Iran’s facilities.
 Research and design on the IR-1 began in earnest in the late 1990s, when Iran first successfully tested a centrifuge and made a decision to scale up its program.
 The output of a single IR-1 in a cascade is estimated to be about 0.8 SWU per year, which is low compared to Iran’s more advanced models.

 Iran began testing cascades of 10 and 20 centrifuges at the PFEP at Natanz in February 2006.
 Two months later, it began producing enriched uranium there using a single cascade of 164 IR-1 centrifuges.
 By late 2007, Iran was producing enriched uranium with 18 cascades at the FEP.
-Most of Iran’s stockpile of low-enriched uranium has been produced by the IR-1.
+As of early 2021, the last time the IAEA was able to verify Iran’s enriched uranium stockpile, most of Iran’s low-enriched uranium had been produced by the IR-1.